-Share Purchases: Tax Overview (Ireland)
+Share purchases: tax overview (Ireland).

-by Andrew Quinn, Head of Tax, and John Crowley, Associate, at Maples and Calder (Ireland) LLP, the Maples Group's law firm in Ireland
+by Andrew Quinn, Head of Tax, and John Crowley, Associate, at Maples and Calder LLP, the Maples Group's law firm in Ireland.

-Practice notes | Law stated as at 31-Aug-2023 | Ireland
+Practice notes | Maintained | Ireland

-This Practice Note addresses the major Irish tax issues which arise when structuring the sale of a company's share capital and, in particular, the position of Irish resident sellers.
+This practice note addresses the major Irish tax issues which arise when structuring the sale of a company's share capital and, in particular, the position of Irish resident sellers.
 It assumes that the target company is tax resident and incorporated in Ireland.